VDarius-IT/End-to-End_CI-CD_Pipeline/README.md

 5.  **Deploy to Staging:** The new version is automatically deployed to a staging environment for review and E2E testing.
 6.  **Deploy to Production:** After manual approval, the same validated image is promoted to the production environment.

-*A visual diagram created with a tool like diagrams.net would be a great addition here.*

 ---